pixelkind/LaneAssist/README.md

 * `addToSuperview()`
 * `addToView(view: UIView)`
+* `addToSelf()`

 ### How it works

 You can easily chain all the properties after each other.
-First you start with a view and geht the Lane Assist Object `view.LA`, this will set your views `setTranslatesAutoresizingMaskIntoConstraints` to false.
-Then you choose your initial value to set, for example top `view.LA.setTop` and now you can easily chain all the methods that are available, for example `view.LA.setTop?.toBottom().ofView(otherView).withConstant(10).withProperty(42).addToSuperview()`.
+First you start with a view and geht the Lane Assist Object `view.LA`, this will set your views `translatesAutoresizingMaskIntoConstraints` to false.
+Then you choose your initial value to set, for example top `view.LA.setTop` and now you can easily chain all the methods that are available, for example `view.LA.setTop.toBottom().ofView(otherView).withConstant(10).withPriority(42).addToSuperview()`.

 ## More examples